Wither-Bane/eyeware/README.md

 ## how eyeware was made (*The Forging of the List*)

-The standard Diceware list consists, for the most part, of words limited to the lowercase English alphabet. eyeware elevates this tendency to a strict standard: in preparing the word list, capitals were converted to lowercase, diacritics were removed, and words containing non-letter glyphs (such as apostrophes or hyphens) were dropped.
+The standard Diceware list consists mostly, but not entirely, of words limited to the lowercase English alphabet. eyeware elevates this tendency to a strict standard: in preparing the word list, capitals were converted to lowercase, diacritics were removed, and words containing non-letter glyphs (such as apostrophes or hyphens) were dropped.
 Additionally, word length was limited to 3-9 characters.

 Subject to these filters, all words that appear two or more times in *The Lord of the Rings* are found in the eyeware word list.
 Single-occurence words were added, in alphabetical order, until the goal word total was reached.